REMI-HIRI/POTATO/README.md

 ***Description***

-This script processes Force-Distance Optical Tweezers data in an automated way, to find unfolding events.
+This script processes Force-Distance Optical Tweezers data in an automated way, to find unfolding events,

+perform fitting of polymer models and calculate the work applied onto the structure.

 The script is developed to handle h5 raw data, produced by the C-Trap OT instrument from LUMICKS,

-as well as any other FD data prepared in a CSV file (2 columns: Force(pN) - Distance(um))
+as well as any other FD data prepared in a CSV file (2 columns: Force(pN) - Distance(um or nm))

 Furthermore the script can analyse single constant force markers.